 (Pocket-lint) - Apple's Touch ID is a fingerprint sensor that will scan, read and recognise fingerprints.
 The technology was originally a headlining feature of the iPhone 5S, but it has since been seen on a number of newer iPhones, including the iPhone SE (2020), as well as iPads and MacBooks.

-Though the flagship products, like the iPhone 11 Pro and iPad Pro opt for Face ID instead, the iPad Air (2020) sees Touch ID incorporated into the top power button, while on MacBooks it's positioned in the corner of the function bar.
+Though the flagship products, like the iPhone 12 Pro and iPad Pro opt for Face ID instead, the iPad Air (2020) sees Touch ID incorporated into the top power button, while on MacBooks it's positioned in the corner of the function bar.
 There's also a Magic Keyboard with Touch ID.

 Here's everything you need to know about Touch ID.